zachhollow/zachhollow/README.md

 </a>

 ## Learning
-Currently studying for the Azure Developer Associate certification and learning Go
+I'm currently studying for the Azure Developer Associate certification and learning Go.

-## Looking to collaborate on
+## I'm looking to collaborate on:
-Full-stack projects
+Front-end, back-end, or full-stack!
+Especially if it involves microservices.

 ## How to reach me
 📧 [zholloway10@outlook.com](mailto:zholloway10@outlook.com)